-- Chief Executive Officer of Campari Group1. - Non-Executive Director of Luigi Lavazza S.p.A.2
+- Chief Executive Officer of Campari Group1 - Non-Executive Director of Luigi Lavazza S.p.A.2

-9. Simon Langelier

-Non-Executive Director (A) (P)
+9. Simon Langelier Non-Executive Director (A) (P)

-Appointed June 2017.
+Appointment Appointed June 2017.

 Simon has significant international experience within the tobacco industry.
 He held a number of senior commercial positions during a 30-year career with Philip Morris International, including in Latin America, Asia, Western and Eastern Europe, the Middle East and Africa.
 In addition, he was President of their Next Generation Products & Adjacent Businesses.
-Simon was also Chairman for almost six years of PharmaCielo Limited, a Canadian-based supplier of medicinal-grade cannabis oil extracts and related products.
+Simon was also Chairman for almost six years of PharmaCielo Limited, extracts and related products.